sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.4.18 - 2019-12-31 =

 * Feature: added all image sizes to posts
-* Feature: added "putPostTerms" function to posts
+* Feature: added &quot;putPostTerms&quot; function to posts
 * Feature: added wpautop filter to twig
 * Feature: added option for custom twig PHP functinoality for PRO version
-* Feature: hide "edit widget html" button for user that don't have capability to see the plugin
+* Feature: hide &quot;edit widget html&quot; button for user that don't have capability to see the plugin
 * Feature: added wpml compatablity
 * Feature: added related posts in posts list
 * Feature: added padding and margin controls (pro)